lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 ## How does the Kafka Streams API look like?

-Before showing any sample code, let's dig a little into the why Kafka Streams exists in the first place.
+Before showing any sample code, let's dig a little into why Kafka Streams exists in the first place.

 I feel like it's easier to make its core ideas "click" with a bit of a